 - After it’s done soaking, give it a good rinse with room temperature or cooler water.
 I always soak mine in clean water a few times because I don’t like the smell of bleach.

-Throw your washable face mask in the dryer (or air dry it).
+Throw your reusable face mask in the dryer (or air dry it).

 It’s important to make sure your cloth face mask is completely dry.
 The easiest thing is to toss it in the dryer with the rest of your clean clothes.
 Linen and cotton masks can shrink if the heat is too high, so make sure to check the ideal dryer setting for your fabric.